Frequently Asked Questions

 Is there an opportunity to retake or re-sit a final exam?

 UNF does not offer retake exams nor are students able to ask to take exams at an alternative time.
 Students are expected to take final exams during the scheduled time at the end of the semester.

 How do my grades get back to my home institution?

 At the Coggin Exchange Student Orientation, exchange students complete a form authorizing UNF to send their transcripts to their home institution.
-Once final grades are posted, the IB Flagship staff will mail official transcript copies for all exchange students to their home institutions.
+Once final grades are posted, the UNF International Center staff will mail official transcript copies for all exchange students to their home institutions.
 Transcripts will display the final letter grade earned for each course.

 Does the Coggin College of Business require a TOEFL score for exchange students?

 We do require proof of English language proficiency.
 While the TOEFL would be accepted for this purpose, there are other tests or ways to show English proficiency.
 Please see the English Language Proficiency section on the Coggin Exchange Application page for more information.
 If you are an international student intending to enroll in a dual degree program, then TOEFL scores are required.
 Please see our dual degree web page for more information.

 Why do you recommend that students live on campus?